alemarco96/DECAF/INSTALLATION_GUIDE.md

   * [coref-spanbert-large](https://storage.googleapis.com/allennlp-public-models/coref-spanbert-large-2021.03.10.tar.gz)

+- In case a model is not needed anymore, its folder inside the `template/models/allennlp` directory can be deleted.

 ## Step 4: Edit the launch scripts

 The provided launch scripts must be edited to point to the correct locations on disk.
 Please follow this procedure:

-- Edit both `index.sh` and `search.sh` launch scripts, located inside the `scripts/` subfolder.
-In line 7, change the value of the environmental variable `DECAF_ROOT_FOLDER` with the location of the root folder of the framework.
+- Edit both `index.sh` and `search.sh` launch scripts, located inside the `template/scripts` subfolder.

+  * In line 7, change the value of the environmental variable `DECAF_ROOT_FOLDER` with the location of the root folder of the framework.
 The value required is the same as the homonym environmental variable created before in step 1.

+  * In case the Python virtual environments have been placed in a different folder than the default one in step 2, change the value of the environmental variable `DECAF_VENV_FOLDER` (line 19) with the correct value.

+  * In case the machine-learning models have been placed in a different folder than the default one in step 3, change the value of the environmental variable `DECAF_MODELS_FOLDER` (line 22) with the correct value.

 # Uninstall